Nimatron: Legacy

 After the fair, the Nimatron was kept for some period of time at the Buhl Planetarium and Institute of Popular Science Building in Pittsburgh.
 The last known time it was presented outside the institute was in 1941 at a convention of the Allied Social Science Associations in New York City, with its exhibition sponsored by the American Statistical Association and the Institute of Mathematical Statistics.
 It is unknown how long it stayed on display, though as late as 1951 it was reported to still be present at the institute.

 The Nimatron was the first computing device dedicated solely to gaming.
 Condon claimed in an article for The American Mathematical Monthly in 1942 that "The Nimatron serves no other useful purpose than to entertain, unless it be to illustrate how a set of electrical relays can be made to make a 'decision' in accordance with a fairly simple mathematical procedure."
-A similar, much smaller Nim-playing device was described in The American Mathematical Monthly in 1948 using different types of circuits, explicitly comparing itself to the Nimatron.
+A similar, much smaller Nim-playing device was described in The American Mathematical Monthly in 1948 using different types of circuits, and was explicitly compared by the authors to the Nimatron.
 Despite the success of the Nimatron at the World's Fair, Condon later considered the machine as a failure because he had viewed it solely as an entertaining device without practical application and did not pursue anything further with the concept, but within years fully-programmable digital computers began to be created by other companies and groups using some of the same principles for storing and handling digital numbers.
 One such digital general-purpose computer was the Nimrod, which was demonstrated at the 1951 Festival of Britain running a program to play Nim using banks of lightbulbs as the output, and which may have been potentially inspired by the Nimatron.